ffd8/P5LIVE/README.md

 - Menu Tab, toggles menu tab. (hide if visible while VJ'ing).
 - Snapshot Code, export current code with every image snapshot.
 - Line Numbers, toggle code editor gutter features + line numbers.
+- Autocomplete, toggle constant autocomplete suggestions.
 - Lock Code on Drag, toggle locked code editor on mouse drag.
-- Font Size, adjust size of editor text.
+- Code Size, adjust font size of editor text.
-- Background, toggle + set color behind each line of code.
+- Code Background, toggle + set color behind each line of code.
 - Theme, select custom styling of code.

+### Shortcuts
-Shortcuts can be customized within the settings panel.
+Shortcuts can be customized by clicking on name, then pressing new key combination.

-Settings GUI: completely reset P5LIVE, reset settings to defaults, import/export settings.
+## DETAILS
 ### COMPILING
 There are two modes of compiling in P5LIVE:

 - softCompile, `CTRL + ENTER`, (default) replaces changed functions (smooth refresh).
 - hardCompile, `CTRL + SHIFT + ENTER`, forces entire sketch to recompile.

 Changes to global variables and `setup()`/`preload()` automatically perform a hardCompile since the entire sketch needs it.
 If your change only occurs within the `draw()` and custom functions (that aren't used in `setup()`), you should see a smooth transition.
 This is especially useful if using preloaded assets or drawing without a background during a performance, as it allows things to keep flowing. `Classes` are also softCompiled, but remember that each instance will still hold the old variables/methods, so replace each instance as needed (you'll see the updates on each new copy).

 If in doubt or not seeing changes, run a hardCompile, `CTRL + SHIFT + ENTER`.

+### AUTOCOMPLETE
+Custom autocomplete with p5.js functions and constants has been implemented.

+To activate, enter the first few characters of a function and press `CTRL + SPACE`, then select function alone or with parameters.
+If selecting with parameters, use `TAB` to cycle through each one.

+If you forget the name of a function, simply view the p5.js references `CTRL + R`.

 ### SNIPPETS
 Add custom snippets to '/includes/demos/P5L_snippets.json'.
 Load snippet via shortcut, `CTRL + SHIFT + key`

 - `CTRL + SHIFT + A`, adds audio-reactive code.
-- `CTRL + SHIFT + D`, adds WEBGL code to disable depth-test.
 - `CTRL + SHIFT + O`, adds OSC communication code.

 ### LIBRARIES